Who am I?

 Why Courgetti Blogetti?

 The name came from when I was making courgetti in the kitchen with a spiralizer for dinner, I had asked my sister to help me think of blog names and she was so proud of the name!
-Follow me on Instagram @laura_elfes, or Facebook and Twitter @courgettiblog to see my lifestyle first-hand!
+Follow me on Instagram, Facebook and Twitter @courgettiblog to see my lifestyle first-hand!

 Why did you join the gym?

 Over a 6 month period I had finally found a sport I was enjoying and slowly improving in: running.
 Although slow and VERY unfit I realised that I loved it.
 After one run out in the open, huffing and puffing around Poole parkrun, I finished my first ever 5k.
 Yes I had been promised a cake if I didn’t walk, but sure enough I was back the next week, and I didn’t need cake at the end this time!

 After suffering knee pains soon after, I was told that I lacked arches in my feet which had caused this, and I had to give up running.
 I retreated to the gym to complete my strengthening exercises till, one day, the instructor from one of my mum’s classes invited me in and I never looked back.
 I am now at my fittest ever and back into running too, after wearing insoles which help most of the time.
 Exercise makes me feel so much better and its my way of dealing with tough decisions or to get away from the world for a while.

 I’m just here to show you my way of life because if I can help someone find a new gluten free recipe for their coeliac friend or even just be inspired to eat a few more greens, then I’m going to be pretty satisfied.
 This is me, it’s how I choose to live, learn and grow stronger.
 I also want to show people that healthy living is cheap, how to avoid emptying your purse and cook hearty, whole dishes that benefit you so much more than processed and packaged food that lines the supermarket shelves!